mailbots/mailbots/docs.md

 ## listen

-Loads final skills and start http server
+Loads final skills and start http server.
-Must be called after other skills and routes are added.
 Anything posted to /webhooks route is automatically handled.
 Other routes must be created as usual with the Express App object.
-For example: mailbots.app.get("/", (req, res) => {});
+For example: mailbots.app.get("my-route/", (req, res) => {});

 ## exportApp

-For testing, export app object instead of starating server
+Export app for automated testing

 ## loadSkill

-Load MailBots skills from a directory, non-recursively This can be called more than once to load skills in order.
+Load MailBots skills from a directory, non-recursively.
+This can be called more than once to load skills in order.
 Skills loaded this method are preceeded by loadFirstCoreSkills, succeeded by loadLastCoreSkills.
 This can also receive a path to a file.